Yellowjacket (Marvel Comics): Guardians of the Galaxy

-Yellowjacket went to the 31st century with Guardians of the Galaxy.
-She further proves her worth when she saved the life of Charlie-27 by shrinking, flying inside his throat, and performing "surgery" on a massive blood clot with her stings.
+After being betrayed, Yellowjacket joins the Guardians of the Galaxy in the 31st century.
+She further proves her worth when she saved the life of Charlie-27 by shrinking, flying inside his throat, and attacking a blood clot inside his body.
 She forms a close friendship with Nikki.
-She later uses 31st century technology to redesign her Yellowjacket costume to look less like Pym's design (as she even found a way to fly without installing wings on her Yellowjacket costume).
+She later uses 31st century technology to redesign her Yellowjacket costume to look less like Pym's design.

 She used her powers as a valued member of the team, until, homesick, she attempts to return to the 20th century.
 On the way, she stops in the near future and learns that a disaster was about to happen to the Avengers in her target time.
-On her return to the present, she confronts Iron Man under the control of Immortus, a powerful time-traveling being in the guise of Kang the Conqueror.
-Iron Man kills Yellowjacket.
+On her return to the present, she is killed by Iron Man, who is under the control of Immortus.

-Resurrection

-During the Chaos War storyline, Yellowjacket is among the dead people released by Pluto to defend the Underworld from Amatsu-Mikaboshi.
-Yellowjacket joins with the other resurrected Avengers as they fight the Grim Reaper and Nekra.
-Yellowjacket, the Swordsman, and Deathcry are given a second chance to live when the three survive the Grim Reaper's attacks.
-It is unknown if Yellowjacket was resurrected after the Chaos King's defeat.

-Criti Noll

-Criti Noll is a Skrull who impersonated Hank Pym / Yellowjacket during the Secret Invasion storyline.

 Darren Cross

-Darren Cross is the third major character to use the Yellowjacket codename, thanks to Egghead, as a supervillain.
+Darren Cross assumed the Yellowjacket identity following his resurrection.